Krish1908/Mini-Projects/Morse Code/README.md

 7. Click the play button to hear the output as audio.

 8. To clear all fields, click the Clear button.

+9. To use the telegram bot, open your telegram application and search for `morse_krish_bot`

+10. Go through the `/help` command and use the bot.